jlaluces123/Sprint-Challenge--Hash-Theory/theory/README.md

 ```

 3. `¬(A ∧ B) ∨ ( (A ∧ C) ∧ ¬(B ∨ ¬C) )`   (alternate: `!(A && B) || ( (A && C) && !(B || !C) )`)
   * (Hint: Is it possible to calculate this using code?)
+YES...
+Replit for the win!
 ```
 A     B     C     result
 -------------------------